-- i.
-A permit for the construction and use of a communication tower shall not be granted unless and until the applicant demonstrates that a feasible collocation is not available for the coverage area and capacity needs.
-G. Discontinuation, Decommissioning, and Abandonment: - Refer to Section 5.11.D.11 for compliance standards.

-H. Removal

-- 1. Any tower that is not operated for a continuous period of 365 days shall be considered abandoned, and the owner of such tower shall remove the same and the site shall be restored to the condition it existed prior to the placement of the tower within ninety (90) days of receipt of notice from the zoning administrator for such removal.
-In the case where there are multiple users of a single tower, removal of the tower shall be not be required until all users cease use of the tower for a continuous period of 365 days. - 2.
-If the required removal of a facility has not been completed within ninety (90) days of the condition specified in subsection (a) above, the facility may be removed with reliance on the security posted at the time application was made for establishing the facility.

-I. Nonconforming Towers/Antenna:

-Nonconforming towers and antennas shall be subject to the provisions of Article 12, Nonconforming Lots, Uses and Structures, except that a nonconforming tower or antenna that is damaged or destroyed may be rebuilt provided the new tower is of the same type, height and location of the original tower, and the tower facility is of no greater intensity than the original facility.
-This provision shall apply provided all building permits for the new tower are acquired within 180 days of the damage date.
-If such permits are not acquired within this time frame or said permits expire, the tower or antenna shall be deemed abandoned and subject to the removal provisions of subsection Habove.

-5.14 Reasonable Conditions

-- A. Site plans for Special Land Uses, Planned Unit Developments, Condominium Projects, variances or other discretionary decisions may be approved with reasonable conditions. - B. The conditions may include conditions necessary to insure that public services and facilities affected by a proposed land use or activity will be capable of accommodating increased service and facility loads caused by the land use or activity, to protect the natural environment and conserve natural resources and energy, to insure compatibility with adjacent uses of land, and to promote the use of land in a socially and economically desirable manner.
-Conditions imposed shall meet the following requirements: - 1.
-Be designed to protect natural resources, the health, safety, and welfare ,as well as the social and economic well-being of those who will use the land use or activity under consideration, residents, and landowners adjacent to the proposed land use or activity, and the community as a whole. - 2.
-Be related to the valid exercise of the police power, and to the proposed use or activity.
+1699 1700 be granted unless and until the applicant demonstrates that a feasible collocation is not available for the coverage area and capacity needs.
+1701 G. Discontinuation, Decommissioning, and Abandonment: 1702 Refer to Secti on 5.11.D.11 for compliance standards.
+1703 · 1704 Н. Removal 1705 • • • • • • • • • • • • • • • • • • • • 1.
+Any tower that is not operated for a continuous period of 365 days shall be 1706 considered abandoned, and the owner of such tower shall remove the same 1707 and the site shall be restored to the condition it existed prior to the 1708 placement of the tower within ninety (90) days of receipt of notice from the 1709 zoning administrator for such removal.
+In the case where there are multiple 1710 users of a single tower, removal of the tower shall be not be required until 1711 all users cease use of the tower for a continuous period of 365 days.
+1712 2.
+If the required removal of a facility has not been completed within ninety 1713 (90) days of the condition specified in subsection (a) above, the facility may 1714 be removed with reliance on the security posted at the time application was 1715 1716 made for establishing the facility.
+1717 1.
+Nonconforming Towers/Antenna: 1718 ng towers and antennas shall be subject to the provisions of Article 12, Nonconforming 1719 d Structures, except that a nonconforming tower or antenna that is damaged or destroyed 1720 It provided the new tower is of the same type, height and location of the original tower, 1721 • er facility is of no greater intensity than the original facility.
+This provision shall apply 1722 provided all l building permits for the new tower are acquired within 180 days of the damage date.
+If 1723 such permits are not acquired within this time frame or said permits expire, the tower or antenna shall 1724 be deemed al bandoned and subject to the removal provisions of subsection Habove.
+1725 1726 5.14 Reaso nable Conditions 1727 1728 A. Site plans for Special Land Uses, Planned Unit Developments, Condominium Projects, 1729 A. variances or other discretionary decisions may be approved with reasonable conditions.
+1730 variances of other discretionary decisions may be approved with reasonable conditions.
+1731 В. The conditions may include conditions necessary to insure that public services and 1732 facilities affected by a proposed land use or activity will be capable of accommodating 1733 increased service and facility loads caused by the land use or activity, to protect the 1734 natural environment and conserve natural resources and energy, to insure compatibility 1735 with adjacent uses of land, and to promote the use of land in a socially and economically 1736 desirable manner.
+Conditions imposed shall meet the following requirements: 1737 1738 1.
+Be designed to protect natural resources, the health, safety, and welfare ,as well 1739 as the social and economic well-being of those who will use the land use or 1740 activity under consideration, residents, and landowners adjacent to the 1741 proposed land use or activity, and the community as a whole.
+1742 2.
+Be related to the valid exercise of the police power, and to the proposed use or 1743 activity.

+A permit for the construction and use of a communication tower shall not